-Displays if the port measures a Peer delay.
+Displays if the device measures the delay (Peer delay) on the port.

-The port measures a Peer delay.
+The device measures the delay (Peer delay) on the port.
 You find the measured value in the Peer delay [ns] column.

-The port does not measure a Peer delay.
+The device does not measure the delay (Peer delay) on the port.